nestordemeure/shelly/README.md

 ## Installation

-Clone the repository and install dependencies.
-You'll need Python 3.7+ and an [Anthropic API key](https://console.anthropic.com/).
+Clone the repository and install dependencies:

 ```sh
 # Clone and enter the repository